 After breakfast this morning, you’ll transfer to the airport for your return flight to the U.S.

-Start your adventure in the Middle East with a pilgrimage to Jerusalem and Bethlehem, the ancient land of the great stories of the Old and New Testaments.
+Start your adventure in the Middle East with a pilgrimage to Jerusalem and Bethlehem, the ancient lands where the great stories of the Old and New Testaments unfolded.
 Explore the intricate tapestry of culture, religion, and history on a fascinating journey to some of the most important sites of Judaism, Christianity, and Islam.
 Follow in the footsteps of Jesus's life, from the Altar of the Nativity in Bethlehem to the scenes of his Last Supper and crucifixion.
-On this unforgettable five-day extension, we'll peel back the palimpsest of thousands of years to reveal the complex, vibrant, and captivating history of one of the world's holiest places.
+On this unforgettable five-day extension, we'll reveal the complex, vibrant, and captivating history of one of the world's holiest places.

-Your Middle East adventure begins with an overnight flight to Jerusalem.
+Your Middle East adventure begins with an overnight flight to Tel Aviv.

 Arrive in Jerusalem and transfer to your hotel with views of the Holy City